FBI Memo Reportedly Claims Russia May Have Plans To ‘Secretly Advise Political Candidates’ In 2020 Election

 The Associated Press reported Tuesday that it obtained a February 3 memo jointly issued by the Federal Bureau of Investigation (FBI) and Department of Homeland Security that outlines warnings about possible Russian plans to influence political candidates in the 2020 United States elections.

 According to the report, the document — titled “Possible Russian Tactics Ahead of 2020 US Election” — outlines the strategies and tactics U.S. intelligence officials believe Russia may use in the upcoming elections.
-The report notes that officials claim they “have not previously observed Russia attempt this action against the United States.”
-However, Associated Press claims the report points to Russian-linked political strategists who have been campaigning in African countries as a cause for concern.

-“Among the high threats are the possibility Russia could hack and leak information like it did in the 2016 campaign, when emails stolen from the Clinton campaign by Russian military hackers were published by WikiLeaks,” the report reads.

-The memo allegedly highlights various other threats, including the use of Russia-controlled media arms, the creation of fake social media personas, and the utilization of economic and business centers to influence U.S. politics.
-Per Associated Press, one notable moderate threat outlined is the possibility that Russia will “covertly advise candidates and campaigns.”
+Per Associated Press, one notable moderate threat described is the possibility that Russia will “covertly advise candidates and campaigns.”
 As the publication notes, the concern is of particular interest as it is not usually a warning intelligence officials convey to the public amid fears of Kremlin influence.

 “Russia has sought to take advantage of countries that have perceived loopholes in laws preventing foreign campaign assistance,” the memo allegedly reads.